Trần Kim Tuyến: Campaigns

 Nhu took Tuyến under his wing and asked him to draft the rules for the Cần Lao, a secret Catholic body founded by Nhu, which consisted of many small cells that were used to spy on South Vietnamese society at all levels, in order to detect and quash opposition.
 The Cần Lao was anti-communist but drew its totalitarian techniques from both Stalinist and Nazi models.
-SEPES, with Tuyen leading the way, was responsible to screening prospective members, fundraising and indoctrination of new recruits.
+SEPES, with Tuyến leading the way, was responsible to screening prospective members, fundraising and indoctrination of new recruits.
 In mid 1956, Nhu appointed Tuyến as his go-between with CIA agents stationed in South Vietnam.
 The U.S. ambassador Frederick Reinhardt arranged for Tuyến to work with CIA agents such as Philip Potter and William Colby, who later became the Director of CIA under President Richard Nixon.
 Nhu and Tuyến used SEPES to send men into North Vietnam to engage in sabotage and propaganda.
 Almost all were either imprisoned or killed.
 His methods led some CIA agents to refer to him as "Vietnam's Goebbels".
 Tuyến had an intelligence unit of 500 men, and was used by Nhu as a fixer, to arrange secret meetings with dissidents.

-Tuyen was involved in internal power struggles within the Diem regime's intelligence sector, overcoming the chairman of the National Revolutionary Movement, the regime's mass movement, Tran Chanh Thanh, who was removed in 1957 with Nhu’s assistance.
+Tuyến was involved in internal power struggles within the Diem regime's intelligence sector, overcoming the chairman of the National Revolutionary Movement, the regime's mass movement, Tran Chanh Thanh, who was removed in 1957 with Nhu's assistance.
 He then sidelined Huynh Van Lang, a young Catholic who was the party's financial director and had grown the Can Lao's financial outlets.
-Tuyen convinced Nhu to reduce Lang's authority.
+Tuyến convinced Nhu to reduce Lang's authority.

-Due to Tuyen's profile in the regime's repression, US Ambassador Elbridge Durbrow suggested to Diem in 1960 that Tuyen be removed from public power and sent overseas in a suite of liberalisation measures, which Diem rejected.
+Due to Tuyến's profile in the regime's repression, US Ambassador Elbridge Durbrow suggested to Diem in 1960 that Tuyến be removed from public power and sent overseas in a suite of liberalisation measures, which Diem rejected.

-Tuyen was a key figure in persuading undecided ARVN divisions to support Diệm and put down the 1960 South Vietnamese coup attempt.
+Tuyến was a key figure in persuading undecided ARVN divisions to support Diệm and put down the 1960 South Vietnamese coup attempt.

 In 1962, Nhu appointed Tuyến and Colonel Phạm Ngọc Thảo, a communist double agent from a Catholic background, to oversee the Strategic Hamlet Program, which attempted to isolate the Viet Cong by barricading villagers inside fortified compounds, theoretically locking the communists out.
 Tuyến led the way in promoting the concept to the populace.